ibm-cloud-architecture/refarch-kc-container-ms/docs/springboot/README.md

 After the tests run successfully with a valid connection to IBM cloud, launching the spring boot app location and going to http://localhost:8080/containers/c1 will give you the data for the Container "c1".

-## Preparing your test environment
+## Preparing your local test environment

 We propose to use the local deployment to do unit tests and integration tests.
 The integration test for this application is quite complex and we propose to use a diagram to illustrate the components involved and how to start them.